Researchers are required to report all unanticipated occurrences associated with their research, such as:

 Any undesirable experience or response by a study participant is considered an adverse event.
 They may be emotional, psychological, or physiological in nature and include injury or a detrimental incident experienced by a research participant.
 These events are usually related to study participation or a result of the research procedures.

-The Principal Investigator, or Faculty Supervisor in the case of student research, must report the adverse event by e-mail the chief ethics officer, as soon as possible but no later than 24 hours following the event.
-Submission of the Adverse Event Reporting Form - Form 106 (PDF) must follow within one (1) business day of the e-mail notification.
+The Principal Investigator, or Faculty Supervisor in the case of student research, must report the adverse event by e-mail or telephone to the Director, Research Ethics, as soon as possible but no later than 24 hours following the event.
+Submission of the Adverse Event Reporting Form (PDF) can follow after the e-mail or telephone notification.

-The Principal Investigator or Faculty Supervisor is expected to respond to the adverse event immediately and according to the description originally outlined in the safeguards section (Section E2) of the approved application (Form 101).
+The Principal Investigator or Faculty Supervisor is expected to respond to the adverse event immediately and according to the description originally outlined in the safeguards section of their approved ethics application.
 If the study is a clinical trial refer to the serious adverse event reporting requirements.

 The following are examples of adverse events that must be reported: